Skip to Content

 If you are considering divorce or need to include or respond to a petition for alimony, Edwards & Petersen | PLC is here to help.
 We take the time to understand your financial needs, resources, and assets.
 On top of that, our Mesa spousal maintenance attorneys are deeply familiar with the state laws that govern alimony awards.

-To discuss your situation with our firm, please call us at (480) 418-5656.
+To discuss your situation with our experienced Mesa spousal support lawyer, contact us online or call us at (480) 418-5656.

 Don't Take Our Word For It